Georgette and The Power Suit:

 The Strategic Action:

-The final spread is the result of applying strategic design rigor (informed by my technical communication background) to an authentic personal observation, ensuring the final visual is intentional, not accidental.
+The final spread is the result of applying strategic design discipline to an authentic personal observation.
+This rigor ensures the visual narrative is intentional, research-backed, and commercially viable, fulfilling the commitment to giving visibility to women's actions.

 1.